Morpeth, Northumberland: Landmarks

 The historical layout of central Morpeth consisted of Bridge Street, Oldgate Street and Newgate Street, with burgage plots leading off them.
 Traces of this layout remain: Old Bakehouse Yard off Newgate Street is a former burgage plot, as is Pretoria Avenue, off Oldgate.
-The town stands directly on what used to be the Great North Road, the old coaching route between London and Edinburgh.
+The town stands right on what used to be the Great North Road, the old coaching route between London and Edinburgh.

 Carlisle Park is located on the southern bank of the River Wansbeck in Morpeth.
 The park has the William Turner Garden, one of the only four floral clocks in England, a statue of Emily Wilding Davison, as well as other facilities and attractions.
 Morpeth's Mafeking Park, at the bottom of Station Bank, was unsuccessfully put forward by locals to be listed as the smallest park in the world in the Guinness Book of Records.